 or the revered 1950’s television heros, you may find images of divers

 “breast stroking”.
-Our message is that this is NEVER OK!
+Our message is that sculling is NEVER OK!
 There is never

-Divers do not stop sculling because they have acquired "good buoyancy skills."
+Divers do not stop sculling because they acquire "good buoyancy skills."

 They learn or teach themselves "GREAT BUOYANCY " because they have stopped sculling.

 you earlier that we are not about combining fundamentals with tech

 and that is true.
 That does not mean that the fundamentals that we

 you decide to pursue technical dive training in your future.
 We know a

 and one of the dirty little secrets about cave training is that more